Jack Suwinski Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals give up the fewest home runs in baseball (136 total, one per game).
+- The Cardinals surrender the first-fewest home runs in baseball (137 total, one per game).

-- Rom (0-2) gets the starting nod for the Cardinals, his third this season.
+- Thompson (3-5 with a 3.92 ERA and 47 strikeouts in 39 2/3 innings pitched) makes the start for the Cardinals, his fifth of the season.

-- In his last appearance on Sunday, the left-hander threw 5 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.
+- The left-hander's last appearance came on Tuesday against the San Diego Padres, when he threw four innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.